DiamondLightSource/pymalcolm/docs/tutorials/hello.rst

 The simplest way is to use the imalcolm application.
-It will be installed on the system as ``imalcolm``, but you can use it from your checked out copy of pymalcolm by running ``./malcolm/imalcolm.py``.
+It will be installed on the system as ``imalcolm``, but you can use it from your checked out copy of pymalcolm by running ``pipenv run imalcolm``.
 You also need to tell imalcolm what Blocks it should instantiate and what Comms modules it should use by writing a `YAML`_ `process_definition_` file.